-Before running the example programs, you must first start the VisiNaming Service, as described in "Running the VisiNaming Service" on page 191.
+Before running the example programs, you must first start the VisiNaming Service, as described in Running the VisiNaming Service.
 Furthermore, you must ensure that at least one naming context has been created by doing one of the following:

-- Start the VisiNaming Service, as described in "Running the VisiNaming Service" on page 191 which will automatically create an initial context. - · Use the VisiBroker Console. - Have your client bind to the NamingContextFactory and use the create context method. - Have your client use the ExtendedNamingContextFactory.
+- Start the VisiNaming Service, as described in "Running the VisiNaming Service" which will automatically create an initial context. - Use the VisiBroker Console. - Have your client bind to the NamingContextFactory and use the create\context method. - Have your client use the ExtendedNamingContextFactory.

-If no naming context has been created, a CORBA::NO IMPLEMENT exception is raised when the client attempts to issue a CosNaming::NamingContext::bind.
+If no naming context has been created, a CORBA::NO\IMPLEMENT exception is raised when the client attempts to issue a CosNaming::NamingContext::bind.